matzen02/MSc-Thesis/README.md

 # MSc-Thesis
-Code used for the simulation of the thesis and the calibration of the parameters
+In this folder, you can find my Master's thesis "SEPARATING STRATEGIC CHOICE FROM FORECAST ERROR: ANALYTICAL AND SIMULATION INSIGHTS INTO DUTCH IMBALANCE PRICING".
+You can have a look at the PDF version of the thesis and the code used both for the simulation and for the calibration of the parameters.